-Stormwater is the rainfall that runs off impervious or saturated surfaces in urban environments, such as roofs, roads and pavements, as well as green spaces.
-Where the environment is undeveloped, rainwater infiltrates soils, allowing for transpiration by vegetation and evaporation into the atmosphere.
-Where this natural occurrence cannot occur, stormwater runoff collects sediment and gross pollutants before entering the water way.
+Stormwater is the rainfall that runs off impervious or saturated surfaces in urban environments, such as roofs, roads, pavements, and carparks, as well as gardens and parklands.
+In natural environments, rainwater infiltrates the soil where it can be absorbed by vegetation, or evaporates into the atmosphere.
+In cities, however, this natural cycle is interrupted, and instead stormwater run-off collects sediment and gross pollutants before flowing into waterways

 Tags: Stormwater, Stormwater treatment